Low-Cost Privacy-Preserving Decentralized Learning: Introduction

-We introduce \sys (\emph{zero-sum-noise privacy-preserving decentralized learning}), a privacy-preserving algorithm that leverages correlated noise in a single communication round while offering formal privacy guarantees. \sys (see \Cref{tab:comparison}) is the only approach \begin{enumerate*}[label=\emph{(\roman*)}] \item with formal guarantees that \item requires no prior pair-wise coordination between nodes, and \item only requires a single averaging round per gradient step. \end{enumerate*} In addition to \sys, we make the following contributions: \begin{itemize} \item We prove that our approach converges even though it uses a single communication round per gradient step.
-This powerful property results from the fact that the sum of the noises added to the communication rounds is zero.
-Moreover, our analysis shows that the impact of the noise on the convergence rate is minimal compared to the state-of-the-art. \item We provide a formal privacy guarantee of our approach in terms of \ac{PNDP}, including in the context of colluding attackers. \item We conduct an extensive evaluation study comparing \sys to Muffliato and standard DL under threshold-based membership inference attacks on the \cifar dataset partitioned in a \niid manner.
+We introduce \sys (\emph{Zero-summing Interference for Privacy-preserving Decentralized Learning}), a privacy-preserving algorithm that leverages correlated noise in a single communication round while offering formal privacy guarantees.
+To the best of our knowledge, \sys (see \Cref{tab:comparison}) is the only approach \begin{enumerate*}[label=\emph{(\roman*)}] \item with formal guarantees that \item requires no prior pairwise coordination between nodes, and \item only requires a single averaging round per gradient step. \end{enumerate*} In addition to \sys, we make the following contributions: \begin{itemize} \item We prove that our approach converges while relying on a single communication round per gradient step.
+This powerful property results from the fact that the sum of the noise added to the communication round is zero.
+Moreover, our analysis shows that the impact of the noise on the convergence rate is negligible compared to state-of-the-art methods. \item We provide a formal privacy guarantee of our approach in terms of \acf{PNDP}. \item We conduct an extensive evaluation study comparing \sys with both a state-of-the-art baseline and standard DL under threshold-based membership inference attacks (\ac{MIA}) on both the \cifar and \movielens datasets.
 Our results show that \sys provides the best trade-off between accuracy and privacy while maintaining low communication overhead.
-In particular, \sys reduces the success rate of linkability attacks by up to 52 percentage points while only entailing a loss of 4 percentage points in test accuracy against baseline \ac{DL}. \sys also improves test accuracy by up to 37 percent and reduces communication costs by up to $10.5\times$ w.r.t.
-Muffliato when configured to provide the same protection. \end{itemize}
+In particular, \sys reduces the success rate of \ac{MIA} by up to 26 percentage points while only entailing a loss of 11 percentage points in test accuracy against baseline \ac{DL}. \sys also improves test accuracy by up to 59\% w.r.t. to the state-of-the-art privacy-preserving baseline of Muffliato when configured to completely nullify a baseline threshold-based attack scenario.